evcastelani/MolecularConformation.jl/README.md

 1. [X] Modify the quaternion version to new input and improvements;
 1. [X] Run all examples and create a table of tests;
 1. [X] Include a decent documentation using `Documenter.jl`.
+1. [ ] Merge branch master with COAP
+1. [ ] Revise the Documentation (and the readme in benchmarks folders)
+1. [ ] Add in README informations about the consolidate benchmark files and a brief description about the benchmark folders
+1. [ ] Update the package to last LTS Julia version